kykl/mva/README.md

 5. Connect using a client (like `ChatterBox`) and use a hostname that matches the certificate
 6. Use something like Route53 DNS to point to the server.

+## Proto files

+The folder containing `.proto` files is a `git subtree` of a separate repo (here `ZhangBanger/proto`).
+The simplest thing to do is to commit updates upstream and pull them down.
+You need to set up the repo and then fetch it.

+### Set up subtree

+`git subtree add --prefix=src/main/protobuf git@github.com:ZhangBanger/proto.git master`

+### Fetch update

+`git subtree pull --prefix=src/main/protobuf git@github.com:ZhangBanger/proto.git master`

 # Troubleshooting

 ### IntelliJ IDEA Issue - Object/Class Already Defined Error